DDD-Moore/early-career-hawaii/agenda.md

 ### Notes

-- MMI = [Marine Micorbiology Initiative](https://www.moore.org/programs/science/marine-microbiology-initiative) at the Moore Foundation
+- MMI = [Marine Microbiology Initiative](https://www.moore.org/programs/science/marine-microbiology-initiative) at the Moore Foundation
 - No preparation is needed for the symposium
 - The agenda is subject to change based on events at the symposium
 - There will be plenty of breaks and time for small groups/interactions, so please plan to be present (both mentally and physically) for the entirety of the agenda's activities.